Luke Littler: Darts player profile - age, world ranking, nickname, prize money and walk-on song

 Sky Sports' Wayne Mardle: "I'm a darts fan first and foremost; I was watching (the World Darts Championship) and I had goosebumps watching him.
 I love people achieving and that was a boy achieving something on the world stage.
 We may never see the like again.
 We saw it with Phil Taylor and then we saw it with Michael van Gerwen.
 This may be the third coming of that.
 I don't know, but I'm a little bit carried away."

-Littler is back in action in front of the Sky Sports cameras on May 2 as the Premier League heads to Aberdeen.
-Just three regular gameweeks remain until the play-offs.
+Littler is back in action in front of the Sky Sports cameras on May 9 as the Premier League heads to Leeds.

 The World Cup of Darts takes place in June, but Littler will have competition from current world champion Humphries and former world champion Smith to represent England.